Wollemia: Cultivation and uses

 A propagation programme made Wollemi pine specimens available to botanical gardens, first in Australia in 2006 and subsequently throughout the world.
 It may prove to be a valuable tree for ornament, either planted in open ground or for tubs and planters.
 In Australia, potted native Wollemi pines have been promoted as a Christmas tree.
-It is also proving to be more adaptable and cold-hardy than its restricted temperate-subtropical, humid distribution would suggest, tolerating temperatures between -5 and 45 C, with reports, from Japan and the USA, that it can survive down to -12 C. A grove of Wollemi pines planted in Inverewe Garden, Scotland, believed to be the most northerly location of any successful planting, have survived temperatures of -7 C, recorded in January 2010.
+It is also proving to be more adaptable and cold-hardy than its restricted temperate-subtropical, humid distribution would suggest, tolerating temperatures between -5 and 45 C, with reports, from Japan and the United States, that it can survive down to -12 C. A grove of Wollemi pines planted in Inverewe Garden, Scotland, believed to be the most northerly location of any successful planting, have survived temperatures of -7 C, recorded in January 2010.
 It also handles both full sun and full shade.
 Like many other Australian trees, Wollemia is susceptible to the pathogenic water mould Phytophthora cinnamomi, so this may limit its potential as a timber tree.

-The Royal Botanic Gardens in Sydney have published information on how to grow Wollemi Pines from seed which has been harvested from helicopters from the forest trees.
+The Royal Botanic Gardens in Sydney has published information on how to grow Wollemi pines from seed harvested by helicopters from the forest trees.
 The majority of seeds that fall from the cone are not viable so need to be sorted to retain the plump and dark ones.
 These can then be sown on top of seed raising mix and watered.
 Once the water has drained through the mix, the pot should be placed in a plastic bag and refrigerated for two weeks.
 After this, the pot should be removed from the plastic bag and placed somewhere warm but not very sunny until the seed germinates (remembering to keep them moist but not wet).
 This could take several months.

-Examples of the species can be viewed at The Tasmanian Arboretum.

 Care

-The Wollemi Pine is extremely hardy and versatile in cultivation.
+The Wollemi pine is extremely hardy and versatile in cultivation.
 Despite it being an endangered species, it is easy to grow and requires relatively low maintenance.
 It will adapt to a diverse range of climatic zones, thriving in full sun to semi shaded outdoor positions.
-They can be maintained in a pot almost indefinitely, and makes a good container plants for patios, verandas, and courtyards.
+They can be maintained in a pot almost indefinitely, and make good container plants for patios, verandas, and courtyards.
 Because it tolerates air conditioning, it can also be used as an indoor decorative plant.
-These are basic need to knows for care:

-Pruning

-When pruning the Wollemi pine, use sterile secateurs at any time of year to retain its compact form.
-It can be pruned heavily with up to two thirds of the plant size removed.
-Pruning heavily can be done on the apical growth and the branches.
-The best time to prune is during the winter months.
+They require well-drained soil and protection from frost.

 Growth rate

-The Wollemi Pine has very controlled growth, especially if it is kept in a pot.
-It may take up to 25 years to reach 20 feet in height.
+The growth rate is fairly fast in good conditions, with the tallest reliably measured cultivated specimen being one planted in 2009 in Finistère, France, which had reached 8.1 metres tall when 14 years old in 2023.